Bachelor of Arts (BA) Degree with a Major in the Study of Women, Gender, and Sexuality

 Department Approved Electives

-Select up to 4 courses (12 credit hours) from the following (or select additional courses from the course lists above):
+To fulfill the Elective Requirements, student must select up to 4 courses (12 credit hours) from the following Department Approved Electives (or select additional courses from the field-specific course lists above):

 ANTH 321SOCIAL LIFE OF DNA3